uholeschak/ediabaslib/docs/LogfileConverter_parameters.md

 * `-s or --sort`: Sort response file.
 Only useful with response output format and for BMW-FAST or DS2 files, recommended if possible.
 * `--sformat`: Simulation file format.
 Possible values are: `bmw_fast`, `ds2`, `edic`).
 If ommited the format is auto detected (recommended).

-Example convert trace files to CarSimulator response file and merge old files:
+It's recommended to convert trace files to CarSimulator response files first and then convert them in the next step to simulation files.

+Example: Convert trace files, merge old response files and convert all to sorted CarSimulator response file.
-`-i "trace1.trc" -i "trace2.trc" -m "response_old.txt" -o "response.txt"`
+`-i "trace1.trc" -i "trace2.trc" -m "response_old.txt" -o "response.txt" -r -s`

-Example convert CarSimulator response files to simulation files:
+Example: Convert CarSimulator response files to simulation file.
-`-m "response1.txt" -m "response2.txt" -r -sim="obd.sim"`
+`-m "response1.txt" -m "response2.txt" --sim="obd.sim"`